-In this lecture and workshop, Kim explains why less is more and presents four simplicity pathways you can take to help your child feel calmer, happier and more secure.
-This is the work and the workshop which provided the inspiration for Kim’s book by the same name (published in August 2009).
-It presents not only the four simple steps, but examples of how to bring “the power of less” into your home on a daily basis.
+In this presentation, Kim explains why less is more and presents five simplicity pathways you can take to help your child feel calmer, happier and more secure.
+This is the theme and the lecture which provided the inspiration for Kim’s book by the same name (published in August 2009 & 2019 2nd ed.).
+It presents not only the five simple steps, but examples of how to bring “the power of less” into your home on a daily basis.

 So much of modern life seems to be about more.
-Very few presentations you will attend will suggest that you do less, but this is one of them.
-It quietly presents ‘do-able’ daily ways in which we can simplify our families lives and by doing so build resiliency within our children.
+Very few presentation you will attend will suggest that you do less, but this is one of them.
+It quietly presents ‘do-able’ daily ways in which we can simplify our families lives and by doing so build resiliency within our children, tween and teens.

 The Soul of Discipline

 A parent’s journey is filled with both precious moments and difficult situations.
 Our sense of how we are doing is often determined by the way in which we respond to the flashpoints of parenting.
 These moments will either refine or consume us.
 This presentation will set out three cumulative discipline phases.
 Firstly, training creative compliance for the young child, secondly, building emotional skills for the elementary age, and lastly, for the teenager, managing critical choices.

 Because so many of our parenting and teaching challenges occur naturally as part of child development it is possible to anticipate these difficulties and to prepare for them in advance.
 For discipline to be effective it must always begin with preventive discipline.
 This presentation will provide a developmental roadmap to help parents and educators establish the kind of discipline that is both nurturing and effective.

 The social inclusion approach is a way of combating the problem of isolation that is, sadly, a growing part of the experience of most children today.
 Developed over 24 years with children from almost every continent, this approach gives practical playground, classroom and home based tools to work with social exclusion issues.